 The Marshall YJM100 arrived with me on the 28th July 2011 and I'm told its one of the first 25 units released (but who can believe that - they are all dealers selling things) - apparently these are coming out of the Marshall factory here in sunny England slower than the time it took to write this site (and that was a very long time).

-But don't despair - the YJM100 for review is here now - and don't forget to visit my YouTube channel at www.youtube.com/tonymckenziecom to see the videos - one inside the amp and one showing the tones.
+But don't despair - the YJM100 for review is here now - and don't forget to visit my YouTube channel at www.youtube.com/tonymckenziecom however the videos are included in this review later; one inside the amp and one showing the tones.

 This review covers inside and outside of the amp, a thorough check of exactly what you get, analysis and comparisons between this and other amps, and lastly some video of the sounds.

 Just messing around after first switch on...